NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Perfect Strike.md

 **Prerequisites** Student of Perfection Dedication
 * * *
-You gain the [[3-Rules/Character Building/Spells/P/Perfect Strike|Perfect Strike]] ki spell.
+You gain the [[Spells/Perfect Strike|Perfect Strike]] ki spell.
 Increase the number of Focus Points in your focus pool by 1.

-*Source: Pathfinder Lost Omens: World Guide*
+*Source: Pathfinder Lost Omens World Guide*
 *OGL*